HeronErin/BD-P3600/README.md

 After playing around for a while, you might notice that the entire OS (apart from the pstor) is  ephemeral, meaning any saved changes are reverted upon reboot, even if the write protection is disabled.

-Either way, once you are in the OS, the **FIRST THING TO DO** is to dumping the firmware for safety.
+Either way, once you are in the OS, the **FIRST THING TO DO** is to dump the firmware for safety.
 It is best to do your own, as it is likely unique to your device, and other peoples might not work for you!

 To extract the firmware, you need a `fat32` formatted USB flash drive.